OrgaNiUS/OrgaNiUS/api.md

 Output:

-1. If successful, a JWT containing authentication credentials will be stored in the cookie "jwt".
-Following which, all requests to the server are expected to contain this cookie.
-This JWT expires in 10 minutes.
-Do not share this token with anyone else.
+1. If successful, a JWT will be set in the cookies.
 2. Else, a HTTP Bad Request Status followed by an error message.

-There are plans to refresh this JWT.

 Please ensure that these requirements are met on the client side before sending the request to reduce unnecessary requests.
 However, it will still be verified on the server.